What Happens If You Click On a Phishing Link? With Solutions

 You are unable to access your computer or device if ransomware is installed on your computer.
 If you click on a phishing link, ransomware can be installed on your computer.

 Ransomware is a type of malicious software or program which used to block access to your data and computer.
-Ransomware is a very dangerous malware that encrypts the data files, making inaccessible of your data and demanding payments in order to access and decrypt the data files.
+Ransomware is a very dangerous malware that encrypts the data files, making inaccessible of your data and demanding payments to access and decrypt the data files.

 Symptoms That Show You Have Clicked On A Phishing Link